6529-Collections/6529-Prenode/README.md

 **Prerequisites:**

-- You need an AWS account, and just a little familiarity with using the AWS console (<a href="https://aws.amazon.com/" target="_blank" rel="noopener noreferrer">Sign in now</a>) or the AWS CLI (<a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html" target="_blank" rel="noopener noreferrer">Read More</a>)
+- You need an AWS account, of course!
+If you don't have one, you can create one for free, but will be required to register a payment method.
+You'll also need just a little familiarity with using the AWS console (<a href="https://aws.amazon.com/" target="_blank" rel="noopener noreferrer">Sign in now</a>) or the AWS CLI (<a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html" target="_blank" rel="noopener noreferrer">Read More</a>)

-- Since the node is required to run over SSL, you'll need a domain name.
-The automated setup process will then get a free SSL cert for you.
+- Since the node is required to run securely over HTTPS, you'll need a domain name for an SSL certificate.
+The automated setup process will then get a free cert for you.

+- The Prenode is querying data directly from the blockchain, so you'll need an Alchemy API key.
+You can get one for free by visiting the <a href="https://docs.alchemy.com/docs/alchemy-quickstart-guide" target="_blank" rel="noopener noreferrer">Alchemy quick-start guide</a>.

 #### 2.1 Configure AWS CLI

 Sign in to your AWS account, create the IAM role you want to use, and generate a new Access Key.

-Set up your command line interface with this access key, secret access key, and your default region:
+Set up your command line interface with a profile that uses this access key, secret access key, and your default region:

 ```bash
 aws configure --profile 6529Prenode
 ```

-You can run this whenever you want to update any of these settings.
+You can run this again if you ever need to update any of these settings.

 #### 2.2 Generate a key pair